MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 The Azure AD Connector for FIM is at feature freeze and deprecated.
 The solution of using FIM and the Azure AD Connector has been superseded.
 Existing deployments should migrate to [Azure AD Connect](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect), Azure AD Connect Sync, or the [Microsoft Graph Connector](microsoft-identity-manager-2016-connector-graph.md), as the internal interfaces used by the Azure AD Connector for FIM are being removed from Azure AD.

 ## Synchronization Service

+Deploying MIM Sync on Windows Server 2008 R2, or using SQL Server 2008 R2 as the underlyng database, is deprecated, as these platforms are no longer in mainstream support.

 The ECMA1/XMA extensibility framework has been replaced by ECMA 2.0.
 Updating existing ECMA1 management agents with ECMA2.0 connectors is required.